electron2302/continuous-time-tracking/README.md

 ![SideNavScreen](./docs/SideNavScreen.png)

-By clickoing on "Categories" you can edit all categories or create a new one.
+By clicking on "Categories" you can edit all categories or create a new one.

 ![EditCategoriesScreen](./docs/EditCategoriesScreen.png)